govind527/Data-Scientist-Blogpost-Project/Data scientist Blog post Project/README.md

 For this project, I was interested in using Stack Overflow data from 2017 to better understand:

 1. Which Countries People embrace work from Home Most?
-2.Is the developer’s salary related to their activity level on Stack Overflow?
+2. Is the developer’s salary related to their activity level on Stack Overflow?
 3. Is the status of the user account related to user behavior?